nikitavoloboev/data/macOS/apps/Hammerspoon.md

 [Hammerspoon](https://github.com/Hammerspoon/hammerspoon) is an amazing open source app that lets you write some Lua code to interact with macOS on a kernel level.

+My config for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/blob/master/hammerspoon/init.lua).

 ## call hammerspoon functions from Applescript
 First activate applescript support :